cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

 3. The user has to input the password twice to confirm the password.
 4. The user cannot register with nothing.
 5. The maximum length for each textfield is shown in the app.
 The characters are counted automatically, so if the length excceeds, the textfield will turn red.
+*(Rule 5 can be fullfilled in .kv)*
 6. A valid email has to contain "@".
+7. The user cannot register again withe the same username.
 ```.py
 def try_register(self):
         newUsername = self.ids.regis_username_input.text